xcomfan/xcomfan.github.io/kubernetes/kubernetes_install.md

 To set up a static pod...

 1. Log into a worker node
-2. Apply a manifest similar to the one below using the command ``
+2. Create the manifest file in the location `/etc/kubernetes/manifests/beebox-diagnostic.yml`

 ```yaml
 apiVersion: v1